Data to End Hunger: The 50 X 2030 Intiative

-Africa Regional Data Cube - making satellite data easily available for sustainable development
+Africa Regional Data Cube - leveraging satellite data to help people in crisis

-The Africa Regional Data Cube, formally launched at a high-level event in Nairobi, Kenya, is a new tool that harnesses Earth observation and satellite technology to help Kenya, Senegal, Sierra Leone, Ghana, and Tanzania address food security and issues relating to agriculture, deforestation, and water access.
+The Africa Regional Data Cube is a new tool that harnesses Earth observation and satellite technology to help Ghana, Kenya, Senegal, Sierra Leone, and Tanzania address food security and issues relating to agriculture, deforestation, and water access.
+This tool can also play a critical role in supporting refugees, internally displaced peoples, and people living in fragile or conflict-affected states.

 The data cube was developed by the Committee on Earth Observation Satellites (CEOS) in partnership with the Group on Earth Observations, Amazon Web Services, Office of the Deputy President – Kenya, Strathmore University, and the Global Partnership for Sustainable Development Data.
 Learn more.